oemunoz/Wikka-md-handler/Readme.md

 ![Parse Markdown](https://github.com/oemunoz/Wikka-md-handler/raw/master/images/mmymdoc_parse.png)

 ## Why?
-By defect WikkaWiki has their own formatting rules (these rules work like a charm), but on this days is very common to write all kain of documentation on Markdown, Markdown is the prefered formatting code for all kain of projects.
+By defect WikkaWiki has their own formatting rules (these rules work like a charm), but on this days is very common to write all cain of documentation on Markdown, Markdown is the prefered formatting code for all cain of projects.
 I dont have a problem to know both ways of formatting, but is a lot of work traduce from one to the other, this plugin works on this point.

 ## How?
 This plugin works in two ways (both if you wish), supose that mydoc and mydoc.md contains a document on Markdown format: